Divya-Darshan/techno-dungeon/GameDesign.md

 # 5. Audio Design

 - **Music Style:**
-  Ambient, minimal, spooky. `Steal it from Minecraft if you have to 😂`
+  Ambient, minimal, spooky. `Steal it from other game if you have to 😂`

 - **Sound Effects:**
   Footsteps, UI clicks, light combat noises, gadget beeps.
 Basically, enough to make it feel alive but not explode your ears.

-- **Voice Acting:**
+- **Voice Acting:**    None.
-  None.
 Broke.
 Sorry 😅

 ---